FAQ: Frequently Asked Questions

 Can I scatter cremation or aquamation ashes?

 Scattering ashes is a popular choice and can be done in many meaningful locations such as over the ocean, in a forest, or in a scattering garden designed specifically for this purpose.
 It’s important to always check local regulations, as some areas require permits or have specific rules regarding ash scattering.
+Endswell can assist you and provide a list of options for scattering ashes.

 Is it possible to travel with cremation or aquamation ashes?